 Smaller poultry houses are required than in industrial farms, and houses per farm are limited to four.

-Birds move to open pasture at six weeks of age.
+Birds have access to outdoor pasture after about 10 weeks of age.

 After 20 weeks, birds are approximately half the size of commercial birds at the same age.

-A maximum density requirement ensures birds are allowed more room in the houses than birds on industrial or organic farms.
+A maximum density requirement ensures birds are allowed plenty of space to roam freely in the houses.

 An extended sanitation period between flocks ensures houses are always clean and healthy environments for the birds.